mdrocan/Fronius-stats/README.md

 ## Script execution

 - Install the required package with 'pip install -r requirements.txt'
-- Execute in the terminal with the following command: 'python3 fronius.py'
+- Execute in the terminal with the following command: 'python fronius.py'
 - After script execution the data is fetched from the inverter and trimmed.

 ## Architecture